Qumulo/docs/shift-from-s3.md

 If you repeatedly download from the same S3 folder, you can speed up the download process (and skip already downloaded files) by using the same relationship.

-A new relationship for subsequent downloads doesn't share any tracking information with previous relationships associated with a directory and recopy data that might be already downloaded.
+A new relationship for subsequent downloads doesn't share any tracking information with previous relationships associated with a directory and might recopy data that is already downloaded.

 ## Using the Qumulo Web UI to Copy Files and Manage Relationships